The Graduate Certificate in Biopharmaceutical Domestic Regulatory Affairs prepares students to enter the field as regulatory affairs professionals.

 RGA 6217 - Biomedical Product Development: From Biotech to Boardroom to Market

-RGA 6380 - Regulatory Writing: New Drug Applications
+RGA 6380 - Advanced Regulatory Writing: New Drug Applications

 Northeastern's signature experiential learning model combines academics with professional practice to help students acquire relevant, real-world skills they can apply to their desired industry.
 Each program offers its own unique experiential learning opportunities, but they might include:

 Experiential Learning at Work — Working professionals collaborate with their employer to develop a project that addresses a key business need their company has in an area they want familiarity with.

 Experiential Network (XN) — Students work virtually with a sponsoring organization on a short-term project over a six-week period.